The Lion and the Rose

 Experience the Asheville tradition of the Drum Circle.
 Every Friday night people get together in Pritchard Park to play drums, dance to the beat or sit and enjoy the good vibes of our unique city.

-The Drum Circle is a tradition that began in Asheville in 2001 and brings together hundreds of people outside during the warm weather months.
+The Drum Circle is a tradition that began in Asheville in 200.
+It brings together hundreds of people outside during the warm weather months.

 All are welcome to bring their own drum and join the music.
 Drummers begin showing up in the early evening (between 5 p.m. and 6 p.m.).
 They continue with brief breaks until about 10 p.m.

 Shindig on the Green features a stage show and informal jam sessions around Pack Square Park.
 Locals and visitors alike come together downtown to experience the music and dance traditions of Southern Appalachia.